Cornwall Council Draft Budget 2023/24

 The budget consultation closed at midnight on Sunday 15 January 2023.

-During the consultation, people were invited to complete the budget survey below.
+During the consultation, people were invited to complete a budget survey to provide their feedback.

 The report of the consultation feedback is accessible via links on this page and has been used to inform decisions at the Cornwall Council Cabinet meeting on 08 February 2023 and Cornwall Council on 21 February 2023.